-A survey from CareerBuilder found that 35 percent of those telecommuting from home rather than visiting the office work eight or more hours a day, up nearly 20 percentage points from four years ago.
+A 2011 survey from CareerBuilder found that 35% of those telecommuting rather than visiting the office worked eight or more hours a day, up nearly 20% from four years before that.

-Rosemary Haefner, vice president of human resources at CareerBuilder, said the use of smartphones and advanced network technology has made access to the office easier than ever, resulting in more companies embracing the work-from-home option and more workers putting in full-time hours from inside their own house.
+Rosemary Haefner, vice president of human resources at CareerBuilder, said at the time that the use of smartphones and advanced network technology made access to the office easier than ever, resulting in more companies embracing the work-from-home option and more workers putting in full-time hours from their own homes.

-While talkative co-workers and the allure of the vending machine can cause distractions at the office, those who work from home named household chores as the biggest interruptions in their workday.
-The television, pets, errands, children and the lure of the Internet also made the list.
+While talkative co-workers and the allure of the vending machine can be distractions at the office, those who work from home named household chores as the biggest interruptions in their workday.
+Television, pets, errands, children and the lure of the internet also made the list.

-With the survey revealing that 30 percent of telecommuters work from home while in their pajamas, Haefner advises keeping a normal routine to help improve efficiency.
+As the survey revealed that 30% of telecommuters were working from home in their pajamas, Haefner advised keeping a normal routine to improve efficiency.

-Haefner also advises finding a spot to work that has as few distractions as possible, keeping in regular contact with colleagues to help keep your mind on the job, and scheduling short breaks to take care of chores, play with pets, or run a brief errand if necessary.
-Haefner said telecommuters will be less likely to succumb to quitting work early if they structure the perks of being at home appropriately into their schedule.
+Haefner also advised finding a spot to work with minimal distractions, keeping in regular contact with colleagues to help you focus on the job, and scheduling short breaks to take care of chores, play with pets, or run a brief errand if necessary.
+She said telecommuters will be less likely to stop work early if they structure the perks of being at home appropriately into their schedules.